joshuathompson/psqlconnect/README.md

 hostname:port:database:username:password
 ```

 The commented line with `NAME=` is optional but will give you an extra descriptor about the database in psqlconnect.
 An example pgpass file is included.
+Make sure that your ~/.pgpass has permissions of 0600.

 ### Keybinds